wuxingyu-ai/wuxingyu-ai.github.io/_pages/about.md

   - Computer Science and Technology, School of Computer Science and Engineering
 - *2018.09 - 2023.06*, University of Science and Technology of China, Ph.D.
   - Computer Science and Technology, School of Computer Science and Technology
+- *2023.08 - 2025.12*, The Hong Kong Polytechnic University, Postdoctoral Research Fellow.
+  - Department of Data Science and Artificial Intelligence, Faculty of Computer and Mathematical Sciences

 # 💻 Research